OmPreetham/qr-code-component/README.md

 # QR Code Component

 This project contains a React component for displaying a QR code within a layout.
 It's built using Vite for the build tool and React for the frontend framework.
+A challenge by Frontend Mentor.

 ## Getting Started